 - June 26, 2017: “Friend-of-the-court” briefs are submitted in favor of recognizing that Title VII prohibits discrimination based on sexual orientation.
 Among the briefs is one featuring 50 employers from across the country – including Microsoft, Viacom, Ben & Jerry’s, Google – calling for employment non-discrimination protections.

 - July 26, 2017: The United States Department of Justice takes a shameful stand against civil rights by filing a “friend-of-the-court” brief in Zarda opposing employment protections from discrimination based on sexual orientation.

 - September 26, 2017: The 2nd Circuit Court of Appeals holds oral argument.

 - February 26, 2018: Judges of the 2nd Circuit Court of Appeals issue an en banc decision, ruling that discrimination based on sexual orientation constitutes “sex discrimination” under Title VII of the Civil Rights Act of 1964.

-- May 29, 2018: Altitude Express files a petition for certiorari with the U.S. Supreme Court.
+- May 29, 2018: Altitude Express files a cert. petition with the U.S. Supreme Court.
 The petition is now fully briefed and pending before the Justices.

 - January 4, 2019: With the case fully briefed, the cert. petition is distributed for the January 4 conference at the U.S. Supreme Court, the first chance for the Justices to take action on the petition.
 The Justices take no action at this conference or nine additional conferences held from January through April 2019.

 - April 22, 2019: The U.S. Supreme Court grants review in this case and two others that concern anti-LGBTQ employment discrimination.

 - August 16, 2019: The employer in the case files its brief in the case, taking a stance in favor of anti-transgender discrimination.
 The Department of Justice agrees in its brief as well.